Bolton College is one of just 64 colleges nationally who, from 2021, will be delivering the New Gold Standard T Level qualifications.

 T Levels are new courses that will follow on from GCSEs and are the equivalent of gaining three A Levels.
 They combine classroom learning with practical learning, allowing students to take an extended industry placement, with programmes designed in partnership with leading employers and businesses.
 T Levels are an opportunity for students to thrive in the world of work, allowing them to progress to highly skilled employment, a higher apprenticeship or higher level study.

-Construction (Design, Surveying and Planning); Onsite Construction; Digital; Education & Childcare; Health or Science.
+Construction (Design, Surveying and Planning); Onsite Construction; Digital; Education & Childcare; Health; Science; Engineering & Manufacturing or Business & Administration.

 T Levels are different to Apprenticeships; students spend around 80% of their time in the classroom and 20% on an industry placement with an employer.
 This gives students the knowledge and skills companies are looking for.